 1. Check Team Forums

-Don’t actually purchase sideline passes – or regular tickets, for that matter – through a fan forum.
-While the NFL is happy to host fan conversations on its website, it’s not responsible for private sales between fans.
+Don’t actually purchase sideline passes – or regular tickets, for that matter – through a fan forum or Facebook group.
+These platforms are explicitly not responsible for private sales between fans.
 That’s what verified third-party ticket resellers are for.

 For fans seeking sideline passes, the value of the team forum is purely informational.
 Except for the stadium parking lot on game day, the forum is where you’ll find the densest concentration of serious fans you’re liable to find anywhere.
 If there are sideline passes to be had through a corporate or media giveaway, team ticket office, or verified reseller, someone here probably knows about it.